 - Businesses are increasingly accountable for their impact and actions.
-In the digital age, corporate behaviour is often debated in public forums and transparency has become a key requirement for companies not only in terms of finance but the validity of their sustainability commitments.
+In the digital age, corporate behaviour is often debated in public forums and transparency has become an essential requirement for companies not only in terms of finance but the validity of their sustainability commitments.
 Regulators and governments are now looking closely at the environmental cost of their GDP and increasingly legislating around corporate responsibility, governance, carbon emissions and the protection of the environment.

 - We strongly believe that to succeed we must embrace a new philosophy: move beyond earning the “License to Operate”, the minimum required standard, towards earning a “License to Lead”, in which business serves the needs of shareholders and broader stakeholders by being profitable and acting as a positive force in society.

 - Sustainability used to be the exclusive domain of experts, activists and idealists.
 Then, it moved into a silo at the outskirts of the corporate landscape.
-Today, it is seen as an important part of any forward-thinking and well-integrated company.
+Today, it is seen as an essential part of any forward-thinking and well-integrated company.
 Our clients and partners are developing their sustainability programmes and demanding more responsible, transparent business practices in their procurement processes.
 In the future we increasingly expect corporations to select their partners based on their sustainability performance.

-- To MCI, sustainability is a business imperative, a driver of innovation and a method to engage stakeholders whilst motivating and attracting our staff – all of which provides us with a competitive advantage.
+- To MCI, sustainability is a business imperative, a driver of innovation and a method to engage stakeholders while motivating and attracting our staff – all of which provides us with a competitive advantage.

 - Business growth remains strong in the sustainability arena.
 From clean-tech to renewable energy, green buildings and sustainable fashion, all sectors are focused on making more sustainable products and services.
 To achieve the market transition to a sustainable economy, people will need to meet, associations will need to engage members, governments will need to form collaborations and businesses will need to launch new products and incentivise their staff.

 - The growth of this green sustainable economy is providing business opportunities for MCI.
-Since we started our sustainability programme, MCI has organised close to 900 events group-wide within the sustainability and energy sector, and provided strategic advisory services to many of the leaders of the sustainability movement such as the UN Global Compact and the Global Reporting Initiative.
+Since we started our sustainability programme, MCI has organised over 900 events within the sustainability and energy sector, and provided strategic advisory services to many of the leaders of the sustainability movement such as the UN Global Compact and the Global Reporting Initiative.
 We see a clear business opportunity to help our clients to engage and activate their stakeholders around sustainable development issues.